The Father’s plan

 down one's life for his friends.
 Jn 15:13 KJV

-*But God demonstrates His
+*But God demonstrates

-own love toward us, in that while we were still sinners, Christ died for us.
-Much more then, having now been justified by His blood, we shall be saved from wrath through Him.
-Ro 5:8-9 NKJV+
+His own love toward us, in that while we were still sinners, Christ died for us.
+Much more then,

 When Jesus died